 11th August saw the next service open between Market Place and Carrington (St John’s Church).
 The Basford Line also opened this year, which ran from Market Place via Alfreton Road, Bentinck Road and Radford Road to terminate at Church Street gas works.
 The gradient going up Derby Road was difficult and steep and two cock – or trace – horses were needed to help pull the tram car up the hill.

-The Nottingham and District Tramways Company’s first routes were opened on Thursday 17th September 1878.
+The Nottingham and District Tramways Company’s first routes were opened on Thursday 17th September 1878, operating with horse buses.
 Two services operated, both starting at St Peter’s Church with one running to Trent Bridge and one to London Road via Station Street.
 These routes connected the two main railway stations of the day.